 - The first position turns on the parking, tail, license plate and side marker lamps. - The outer position turns on the headlamps.

-Foglamp control (if equipped) ≢0
+Foglamp control (if equipped) #0

-The foglamps can be turned on when the headlamp control is in either of the following positions:
+The foglamps can be turned on when the ignition is in the ON position and the headlamp control is in either of the following positions:

 - Parking lamps - Low beams